-Fig 1.19: Pitkin - Zion Triangle Commercial Environment Survey Area - Detail Altered by the author
+Fig 1.18: Brownsville-Ocean Hill Retail Environment Survey Area-Detail Altered by the author (Source: NYC Open Data, Google Maps, authors' research)

 Pitkin Avenue western retail zone

 This .5 mile corridor is defined by retail.
 From the Zion Triangle all the way to Rockaway, the area has the greatest quantity and density of retail stores in Brownsville.
 Of at least 117 businesses, there are 74 retail stores, 14 food stores, 19 service stores such as banks, income tax services, 10 medical businesses or offices, hair braiding, and one church.
 This is 63% retail.
 Between Herzl and Rockaway (within the Pitkin western retail zone) there are 57 retail stores and 23 non retail stores.
 For example, on one block between Amboy St. and Thomas S Boyland St. on Pitkin Avenue there is Handsome Boutique, Fabco Shoes, Simple Beauty Supply, Wigtopia, Forever Shoes, Boost Mobile, Shades of Brooklyn Optical on the north side of Pitkin and Spicy Mode Women's Clothing, City Hoops Sneakers, Ashley Furniture, Brookville Men's Wear, Jazz Jewelry & Repair, Hip Hop Clothing, Q Collection clothing, and Popular Community Bank on the south side of Pitkin.